GaryBoone/incr_stats/README.md

 * you don't want to store and manage all of the data
 * the current stats need to be updated
 * data becomes available only one or a few points at a time, but overall stats are needed
+* calculation of the stats, when requested, must be fast, ie there isn't time to calculate over the entire dataset.

 ### `vec`, the optimized vector stats:
-The tradeoff for eliminating data storage is that performing the intermediate calculations for each datum is slower than simply storing the data.
+The tradeoff for eliminating data storage and making the final statistical calculations fast is that performing the intermediate calculations for each `update()` is slower than simply storing the data.

 The `vec` stats struct memoizes intermediate results while performing calculations on stored data.
 This optimization ensures that dependent calculations such as the mean and variance are reused when needed by other stats.
 Repeated calls become look-ups instead of recalculations.

 Use the `vec` stats if:
-* the application cannot provide enough time for the incremental `update()`s but only has time to store the data
+* the application cannot provide enough time for the incremental `update()` but only has time to store the data
 * you're only interested in one or two statistics, so the overhead of the `update()` calculations is wasted on statistics that won't be requested
+* it's ok if the calculations of the final statistics is slow due to operating on the entire dataset.

 ### `batch`, the unoptimized textbook equations:
-The `batch` functions are mainly included for accuracy comparisons and testing, but they can be slightly faster than the ``vec` versions which have some overhead due to checking for previously-calculated values.
-If only one statistic is needed, then there's no reuse that would make the `vec` version faster.
+The `batch` functions are mainly included for accuracy comparisons and testing, but they can be slightly faster than the `vec` version which has some overhead due to checking for previously-calculated values.
+If only one statistic is needed, then there's no reuse among statistics that would make the `vec` version faster.

 Use the `batch` stats if:
 * the absolutely fastest calculation of a *single* statistic (eg, `sample_kurtosis`) is required